-ES.6 How to Comment on this Draft EIR
+ES.6 How to Comments on thise Draft Subsequent EIR

-This draft SEIR, incorporating public and agency responses to the Notice of Preparation (NOP), is being circulated for review and comment by appropriate agencies, as well as organizations and individuals who have requested notification.
+The draft SEIR was released for public review from August 9, 2019 through 5:00 p.m. on October 4, 2019 and This draft SEIR, incorporating public and agency responses to the Notice of Preparation (NOP), is being circulated for review and comment by appropriate circulated to state agencies, through the State Clearinghouse of the Governor's Office of Planning and Researchas well as organizations and individuals who have requested notification.
+Comments on the draft SEIR were due no later than 5:00 p.m.
+October 4, 2019.
 In accordance with Section 15205(d) of the State CEQA Guidelines, the County has scheduled a 45-day public review period for the draft EIR, ending at 5:00 p.m. on Friday, September 23, 2019.
 Within that 45-day period, the County will hold one public hearing to request comments on the draft EIR.

-This draft SEIR is available for review and download at the Alameda County website (www.acgov. org/cda/planning, under Pending Land Use Projects, Current Development Projects and Wind Farm Projects; see Sand Hill Wind Project - Application No. PLN2017-00201).
-Copies will also be available for viewing during normal business hours (8:30 a.m. to 5:00 p.m.), Monday through Friday, at the Alameda County Community Development Agency, Planning Department, located at 224 West Winton Avenue, Room 111, Hayward, California, 94544.
+This draft SEIR iswas available for review and download at the Alameda County website (www.acgov. org/cda/planning, under Pending Land Use Projects, Current Development Projects and Wind Farm Projects; see Sand Hill Wind Project - Application No. PLN2017-00201).
+Copies willwere also be available for viewing during normal business hours (8:30 a.m. to 5:00 p.m.),

+Monday through Friday, at the Alameda County Community Development Agency, Planning Department, located at 224 West Winton Avenue, Room 111, Hayward, California, 94544.
 Comments on the draft SEIR may be submitted to the Planning Department at that address, to the attention of Andrew Young, Senior Planner.